dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/overview.md

   - <xref:System.Data.DataTable>

     A <xref:System.Data.DataTable> is the representation of a table, with rows and columns, in ADO.NET.
 A data table contains two collections: <xref:System.Data.DataColumn>, representing the columns of data in a given table (which ultimately determine the kinds of data that can be entered into that table), and <xref:System.Data.DataRow>, representing the rows of data in a given table.
 You can complex-bind a control to the information contained in a data table (such as binding the <xref:System.Windows.Forms.DataGridView> control to a data table).
-However, when you bind to a <xref:System.Data.DataTable>, you're a binding to the table's default view.
+However, when you bind to a `DataTable`, you're a binding to the table's default view.

   - <xref:System.Data.DataView>